 - Hourly — An hourly fee is usually paid to consultants for simple projects that don’t require a lot of time or involvement from the consultant.
 For example, a nonprofit may pay an hourly fee for weekly check-ins or meetings.

-No matter what, it’s important to understand how you’ll be billed before you hire a consultant and sign a contract.
-After all, the better your nonprofit can budget for your consulting fees, the better you’ll be able to justify the expense to the key figures who matter most (i.e., your board, your development committee and even your donors!).
+No matter what, it’s important to understand how you’ll be billed before you hire a nonprofit consultant and sign a contract.
+After all, the better you can budget for your nonprofit consulting fees, the better you’ll be able to justify the expense to the key figures who matter most (i.e., your board, your development committee and even your donors!).

 To Sum Up: Fundraising consultants will usually charge either a flat, retainer or hourly fee, depending on the type of project.
 Understand the payment structure before you sign a contract.